-The Outbreaker travel backpacks, both 35 and 45 L, are almost waterproof.
+The Outbreaker Backpacks, both 35 and 45 L, are almost waterproof.
 Made of high grade waterproof sailcloth, only the stitching lines are susceptible to a little seeping.
 Unless you’re standing in a Southeast Asian monsoon for an hour, these bags are going to keep your stuff dry.

 Frequent downpours and the resulting flooding and mud can ruin most shoes.

 If you’re heading to a rainy climate, wear waterproof shoes or flip flops.
 Anything in between will get ruined.

 Good waterproof boots or shoes should be able to keep your feet and socks dry.
 Unfortunately, good boots can also be very expensive.

 Alternatively, you could concede that you’re going to get wet and wear flip flops or sandals.
 Yes, your feel will get wet, but you won’t ruin any shoes and can dry your feet once you get indoors.
 You brought a travel towel, remember?

 I don’t waste space packing an umbrella, even if I think I’ll need it.
 Instead, I just pick up a cheap one at my destination.
 If you know rain is in the forecast, buy it before the showers hit and vendors double their prices.
 Market dynamics are a bitch.